psavidis/eatclub_challenge/README.md

   - May lead to partial deals being shown (e.g., "3–9pm deal" shown as "6–9pm"), which could confuse users if not explained.
   - If the restaurant hours are wrong or outdated, it might hide valid early deals.

-Balances flexibility and safety: preserves deals without exposing times when the restaurant is likely closed.

-Good user experience: prevents surfacing unusable deals.

-Easy to implement: a few LocalTime comparisons.

 **B.** Trust the deal hours over the restaurant hours
 - Implies the restaurant might be open earlier than listed — risky.
 - Could result in surfacing deals when the restaurant is actually closed.